jpverkamp/blog/content/programming/advent-of-code/2022/2022-12-10-interpretator.md

 * `instructions` stores the full program
 * `program_counter` is the current instruction being executed
 * `time_counter` advances one for each tick
-* `delayed_instructions` is a stack of instructions that are waiting to be executed; this is structured a bit oddly, since originally I read the prompt wrong and implemented an (IMO) more interesting architecture, one with {{<wikipedia "instruction pipelining">}}--essentially, an `addx` followed by a `nop` would finish both on the same clock cycle; mostly it messed up the timing
+* `delayed_instructions` is a stack of instructions that are waiting to be executed; this is structured a bit oddly, since originally I read the prompt wrong and implemented an (IMO) more interesting architecture, one with [[wiki:instruction pipelining]]()--essentially, an `addx` followed by a `nop` would finish both on the same clock cycle; mostly it messed up the timing
 * `registers` stores the current value of registers, this could just be a single value since we only use `X`, but :shrug:
 * `previous_registers` stores the values the registers had on the tick before this one, since that's the value 'during' the current cycle (which is what part 1 actually wants) while `registers` is what it is after the cycle; again, I could just offset the `time_counter`, but I think this is more explicit